krainboltgreene/learn-you-the-ruby-for-awesome-power/task-two.md

 Notice Line 23, how there is a comma separating the two strings.
 Methods can have arguments, and each argument is separated by a comma.
 On line 23 the `puts` method is given two arguments, both strings.
 It displays each argument with an appended new line.
 The `print` method works similarly, but doesn't add the new line, and instead concatenates the strings.
 In fact on Line 16 we had to add a new line as the final argument.

-You may notice something else new in this source, and that would be the `(` and `)` characters, or _parentheses_ (The first one is called an _open parentheses_ and the second a _close parentheses_).
+You may notice something else new in this source: the `(` and `)` characters, or _parentheses_ (The first one is called an _open parentheses_ and the second a _close parentheses_).
 Method arguments are wrapped in parentheses, but it's not explicitly required in most cases.
+Parentheses are a good way to keep things organized and plain to read.

+Finally, and more important than all the other things that appear in this source, is the comments.
+Comments are bits of text that describe the intent or process of the code around them.
+Comments are created by prepend a `#` or _pound sign_ (Also called: _hash_).
+Anything after the `#` is ignored by the Ruby interpreter!

+As an aside you may have noticed how some of the `"` characters have a prepended `\` character or _blackslash_.
+This character, used inside `"` wrapped strings tells the interpreter to treat it as a string instead of syntax.
+The character will be used more in the future, but doesn't mean much.

 ### Extra Credit

-1.
-2.
-3.
+1. Remove the first `#` character on line 14 and run the code.
+What happens?
+2. Add more string arguments to the `puts` and `print` methods.
+3. Remove the `(` and `(` characters and run the code.
+What happens?
+4. Insert `\n` characters into one of the strings and run the code.
+What happens?